NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 \end{array}$

-From equation (i) and (ii) radius of nth orbit
+From equations (i) and (ii) radius of the nth orbit

 $\begin{aligned}